Do you think you might be suffering from Birth Trauma?

-The ‘Rewind’ is a fast, effective, safe method of neutralising strong emotions that are attached to the birth trauma memory.
-By neutralising the emotions, the brain can process the memory (once trapped in the amygdala and firing anxiety and panic response – fight or flight).
+The ‘Rewind’ is a fast, safe, and effective method of neutralising the strong emotional tags that are attached to the traumatic memory.
+By neutralising these emotions, the brain can process the memory (once trapped in the amygdala, firing the anxiety and panic response – fight or flight).
 This helps the hippocampus create a narrative for the event so that it can be stored as a narrative memory in the neocortex, and relegated to the past, where it should be.

 How is this done?